Trip Details

 • 1400m

 After breakfast, we drive to the airport to get on the flight to Nepalgunj, popular as a major trade center in mid-western Nepal.
-An hour-long flight takes us to the mid-western city and lets us some time to explore some happenings there.
-We are staying overnight here in Nepaljung so we can walk around the city and explore the different area.
-Back in the hotel, we prepare for the flight tomorrow to Juphal to start our trek.
+An hour-long flight takes us to the mid-western city and gives us some time to explore some happenings there.
+We are staying overnight here in Nepaljung so we can walk around the city and explore the different areas.
+Back in the hotel, we prepared for the flight tomorrow to Juphal to start our trek.

 • BF/Lunch/Dinner